 Clicking the Repair Agent Communications button instructs the Datto appliance to attempt to recreate the secure key pair between the agent and the device.
 This can fix common agent communication errors.
 You can find more information about this feature here.

 The Agent Rename feature allows an operator to change the IP address or FQDN that a Datto appliance uses to connect to a protected system.
 This is useful in situations where a protected system has a new IP address or hostname.
 Learn more here.

-The Archive Agent feature allows an operator to convert an agent's backup chain to a read-only archive, stopping future backups from being written to it, and permitting the protected system to (optionally) re-pair with the Datto appliance to start a new backup chain.
+The Archive Agent feature allows an operator to convert an agent's backup chain to a read-only archive, stopping future backups from being written to it, and permitting the protected system to (optionally) re-protect the agent with the Datto appliance to start a new backup chain.
 Use the archive agent feature when you no longer wish to continue writing backups to a specific dataset, but you would like to preserve the agent's data locally for future use.

 Archived agents count against the device's total agent limit.
 See the Archived Agent article for more information.